eolseng/pg5100_exam/README.md

 #### Docker-Compose
 In the frontend-module, do 'docker-compose up' to start a containerized PostgreSQL:10 database and the service.
 This requires a Docker environment to run.

-As for requirements I've completed every requirement - R1 through R5 and I have 95% test coverage.

 ## Technologies used:
 ### Spring-Boot-Starter